hrishitchaudhuri/fizzy-buzzer/reverse-linked-list/README.md

 * The program will prompt you to enter the values of nodes in the list

 ## Notes
 If you haven't started making paper planes out of offer letters yet, oh well, there's nothing left here.
 Why haven't you started building your own cryptocurrency already, huh?
+This one is also an attempt at better code organization (better, not good) so `utils.asm` contains generic code that is used multiple times (for the most part) while `reverselinkedlist.asm` contains the "main" code.
+Have fun!